Private Project

 “Who was it written to?
 Who is it written to?
 Who will it be written to?”

-These questions kept recurring to me as I read the letters by Alexandra David-Néel, a woman often celebrated as one of the pioneering explorers of the Himalayas.
+These questions kept recurring to me as I read the letters by Alexandra David-Néel, a woman often celebrated as one of the pioneering European explorers of the Himalayas.
 Different from the popular portrayal of her, the Alexandra I discovered in her writings was an earnest scholar, who never ceased her quest for truths.
 Her Himalaya journeys were never the end goal, but the natural paths carved by her inquiries.

 Like Alexandra, I question myself, as an outsider in the land of snows.